-From day one, DSU History students learn to write in a professional, academic style that prepares them for graduate studies.
+From day one, DSU History students learn to write in a professional, academic, approachable style that prepares them for graduate studies.
 Whether pursuing post-graduate work in history, other social sciences or humanities, education, or law school, the B.A. in History helps to prepare students for their professional training.

-Our MED-History concentration students are also well prepared for further graduate studies.
+Our M.Ed. with a History Concentration students are also well prepared for further graduate studies.
 Our graduate courses emphasize the necessity for future historians to develop understanding of narrative and historiography; thus, our students develop analytical and writing skills that prepare them for careers in teaching and research.

 In addition to classes, the History Department sponsors several events and offers various extracurricular activities.
 Each spring semester we host the Cranford Lecture in American History.
 We also have History Film nights throughout the academic year, which are co-sponsored by the history honorary society, Phi Alpha Theta.